Danebae/aligner/README.md

 }
 ```

-If you specify "//" as the comment string and 40 as the alignment position, the output file after processing example.txt would contain:
+If you specify "//" as the comment string and 40 as the alignment position, the output file after processing would contain:

 ```javascript
 // This comment has no code so it will be unchanged